-The Fund is exposed to financial risk arising from change in the interest rate on the placement with the Exchange Fund which is determined every January (note 11).
-It was estimated that, as at 31 August 2021, a 50 basis points increase/decrease in the interest rate, with all other variables held constant, would increase/decrease the surplus for the year by HK\$3.3 million (2020: HK\$3.2 million).
+The Fund is exposed to financial risk arising from change in the interest rate on the placement with the Exchange Fund which is determined in January each year (note 11).
+Sensitivity analysis based on a 50 basis points increase/decrease in the interest rates for 2022 and 2021, with all other variables being held constant, shows that the deficit for the year would have decreased/increased by HK\$3.4 million (2021: the surplus for the year would have increased/decreased by HK\$3.3 million).